 After you’ve set up your account, you’ll have access to a real live sportsbook.
 You’ll be able to review the odds and lines whenever you want, deposit and remove funds, or simply explore the possibilities with various bet types.

-As mentioned, to place bets, you’ll need to be physically within a legal state.
+To place bets, you’ll need to be physically within the borders of NY.
 Sportsbooks are required to verify your location before bets can go through.
 To do so, they use geolocation tracking, which runs in the background after download.

 For each NFL game, the standard bets that we touched on earlier will all bring in a lot of wagering action.
 Let’s take a closer look at how they work by considering this hypothetical game line from the BetMGM app.

 - Tampa Bay Buccaneers +2.5 (-110) +120 O 52.5 (-110)

 - Kansas City Chiefs -2.5 (-110) -140 U 52.5 (-110)

 The Chiefs are favored by 2.5 points.
 They’re also the moneyline favorite in a game with a projected total of 52.5 points.
 When you place your wagers, here’s what you’ll be looking for.